dongrep/support-engineer-interview/solution.md

 **Solution**: Fixed using age validator helper function to check if the user is at least 18 years or older

 ---
+### Ticket SEC-301: SSN Storage

+- **Reporter**: Security Audit Team
+- **Priority**: Critical
+- **Description**: SSNs are stored in plaintext in the database.
+- **Impact**: Severe privacy and compliance risk.

+**Solution**:
+1. Create a random key for encryption using `crypto` and save it to environment variables.
+2. Add two helper functions to encrypt and decrypt SSNs using an initialization vector (IV) and the key.
+3. Use the helper functions to store the SSN in the database after validation from the form.
+4. Write tests to ensure the helper functions work as expected.

+---

 ### Template for Future Tickets